adiu19/home/_posts/2024-01-09-service-discovery.md

 ---

 ## Why do we need Service Discovery?
-Applications we build today have one commonality - they all, more or less, make network calls to external processes.
-To successfully make such a call,we need to know the IP address and port of the process.
-We could, in theory, keep those fields static,but the server instance on which the process is hosted changes frequently owing to failures and auto-scaling.
+Applications we build today have one commonality - they all, more or less, make network calls to external processes and to make such a call, we require the _address_ of the process.
+We could, in theory, keep those fields somewhere in a static configuration assuming we know them, but the server instance on which the process is hosted changes frequently owing to failures and auto-scaling.

-There are two ways in which we can _discover_ said external process - server-side discovery or client-side discovery.
-Server-side discovery is usually achieved via load balancers, but today, we'll focus on client-side service discovery.
+There are two ways in which we can _discover_ said external process - server-side discovery and client-side discovery.
+Server-side discovery is usually done via load balancers, but today, our focus will be on client-side service discovery.

 ## Service Registry

 An important component of every service discovery process (be it server-side or client-side) is service registry.
 It can be thought of as a database (possibly AZ-aware) that holds the location of all instances of a service.
-When a new instance of a service comes up, it needs to log its presence in the registry in order to be reachable.
-Once the instance is registered, it needs to send periodic hearbeats to ensure its liveness.
+When a new instance comes up, it needs to log its presence in the registry in order to be reachable.
+That's not the end of it however; it needs to send periodic hearbeats to broadcast its liveness.

 ```golang
 func RegisterInstance(config SvcInstanceCfg) Boolean {